 The 5-Step Checklist for eCommerce Website Redesign

-Every online business owner wants to stay ahead of their competition with a beautiful web design and user-friendly features.
+Every online business owner wants to stay ahead of their competition with beautiful web design and user-friendly features.
 If your eCommerce features are dated and lacking, it's time for some changes.

 So, what goes into a website redesign?
 Here's an overview of our typical project plan.

 Before placing a single image or writing a single line of code, you should determine the business goals you plan to achieve with the website redesign.
 Taking time to define your goals ahead of time will keep the project on track and avoid wasted time and effort.

 - Create a list of elements that define the redesigned site.
 Your site should have a consistent look and feel across every page.
 Take the time to list the elements that make the site a cohesive experience.

 - Create mockups of major pages.
 This is the best time to put your ideas on paper, so that the developers have a clear goal to work towards.

 Design a template for each type of page.
 For example, your home page will almost certainly have a different structure than the product catalog, contact form, or blog.